-Whether it’s mail, phone or in person, con artists are using the promise of prizes and large cash winnings to steal from honest people.
+Whether it’s mail, phone, online or in person, con artists are using the promise of prizes and large cash winnings to steal from honest people.
+With the recent increase of calls into our office, it looks like the scammers are stepping up their game.
 Victims often get an unsolicited phone call, email or letter from someone notifying them that they've won a lot of money or a prize.
-BBB wants you to be able to recognize red flags of a lottery or sweepstakes scam.
+Your Better Business Bureau (BBB) wants you to be able to recognize red flags of a lottery or sweepstakes scam.

 Many times the contest letter or caller will explain that in order to collect the winnings you have to send a small sum of money to pay for processing fees or taxes.
 Following these instructions, victims wire the money or use a prepaid card, but never get their "winnings."

 BBB receives calls every week from consumers who believe they have truly won the lottery or a sweepstakes.
 Unfortunately, these scams leave most people losing their hard-earned money rather than hitting the jackpot.

 To avoid falling victim to a lottery or sweepstakes scam, beware of these five red flags: